Mathias-Boulay/Java-Mods-Optimizer/README.md

 # Building the app
 I'm developing **on Linux** *(lubuntu if you're curious)* so I don't know if it will work on Mac OS, and it **does not work on Windows**
-I did not test it, but I'm fairly sure you can just clone the repository, open the android studio project on run the app, libs are pre-compiled.

 ## Things I should do that I surely won't.